yigolden/OpenSlideNET/README.md

     }
     // Alternatively, use GetTileAsJpeg to directly get JPEG encoded data. byte[] someTile = dz.GetTileAsJpeg(level: 0, locationX: 0, locationY: 0, out tileInfo);
-    // if you are using GetTileAsJpeg and friends, you do NOT need to resize image to (tileInfo.TileWidth, tileInfo.TileHeight) even though tileInfo.ResizeNeeded is true.
+    // if you are using GetTileAsJpeg and friends, you do NOT need to manually resize image to (tileInfo.TileWidth, tileInfo.TileHeight) as GetTileAsJpeg does this for you.
-    // TODO: In the future version, GetTileAsJpeg will set tileInfo.ResizeNeeded = false.
 }
 ```